HPC News Bytes – 20260504

 – Green energy momentum in the US

 Special guest David Kanter of ML Commons joins Shahin Khan and Doug Black to discuss AI performance metrics.
-AI is everywhere and destined to run on everything from devices to big systems.
-So, in addition to the well-known MLPerf benchmark for AI training, ML Commons provides a growing suite of benchmarks and data sets for other aspects of AI such as inference, storage, and safety.
+In addition to the well-known MLPerf benchmark for AI training, ML Commons provides a growing suite of benchmarks and data sets for AI inference, AI storage, and AI safety.
 David is a founder, board member of ML Commons and the head of MLPerf benchmarks.
-David has more than 16 years of experience in semiconductors computing and machine learning.
-He was a founder of a microprocessor and compiler startup.
-He was also at Astor Data Systems and has consulted for NVIDIA, Intel, KLA, Applied Materials, Qualcomm, Microsoft, and others.

 – India rising